lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 ### Setting values only if data is defined { #ifDefined }

-Sometimes you want to set an attribute value only if a data value or set of values is available.
+Sometimes you want to set an attribute only if a value or set of values is available, and otherwise remove the attribute.
 For example, consider:

 ```js
 html`<img src="/images/${this.imagePath}/${this.imageFile}">`;